ProcessEight/docker-magento2-compose/README.md

 $ docker-compose run --rm setup
 ```

-This installs Magento 2 in a volume (data container).
+This ties all the containers we just created together and also installs Magento 2 in a volume (data container).

+The `--rm` flag tells Docker to remove the `setup` container after it has finished executing the commands defined in the `RUN` section of the Dockerfile.

-Finally, modify your hosts file:
+Finally, modify the hosts file on your host (not inside the container):

 ```bash
 $ sudo echo "127.0.0.1       magento2-project.dev" >> /etc/hosts